Generating Attribution Reports for Manipulated Facial Images: A Dataset and Baseline: ForgeryTalker

-Subsequently, we fix the trained FPN network and take the region predictions from FPN as prior clues to aid both the interpretation generation and the cross attention process for improved forgery localization.
-Assume the set of regions from FPN is $R=\{r_1, r_2, ...\}$, we next design a particular template to include $R$ to form a interpretation-friendly instruction $\texttt{T}$:
+Subsequently, we fix the trained FPN network and take its region predictions as prior clues to aid both the report generation and the cross-attention process for improved forgery localization.
+Assume the set of regions from the FPN is $R=\{r_1, r_2, ...\}$.
+We design a particular template to include $R$ and form a report-focused instruction $\texttt{T}_{instr}$:

 \texttt{These facial areas may be manipulated by AI: [R].
 Please describe the specific issues in these areas.}